Quality vs. Speed: The Undeniable Drawbacks of Fast 3D Printing You Need to Know

 A. Layer adhesion issues and weak structures

 3D printing relies on layer-by-layer bonding to create objects.
 When printing at high speeds, the layers may not have enough time to bond properly, resulting in weak structures.
-This issue, known as "3D printing layer bonding," can lead to prints that break or fail under stress.
+This issue, known as "Poor 3D printing layer bonding," can lead to prints that break or fail under stress.

 B. Decreased print resolution and surface finish